Last updated on November 5th, 2021 at 07:14 pm

 Often when we think of green design, we may only be considering limiting large file sizes and such, but it actually goes deeper than that.
 Start with the web servers that your website is on, what type of materials were used?
 Are the employees ethically treated?
 What about your company paper choices, are they sustainably sourced?
 Forestry if not done properly can disrupt the eco-system and soil.
 How is the printed materials recycled or disposed once it’s reached its end of life?
 These are the questions we need to ask ourselves when it comes to sustainability.

 Many companies are already moving in that direction.
+Many industries are moving to eco-friendly, and it’s not just the green industry.
 Swire recalled a recent client in the hotel industry approached us about creating merchandise without any plastic.
 As a result, we had to avoid a lot of our usual options.
 It was challenging to do something that we are not used to.

 With printing stock, there are many recycled choices out there, as well as tree-free option such as hemp, cotton, straw sugar paper.
 100% post-consumer waste paper is widely available and one of the best option.
 A knowledgeable designer can incorporate the texture of the paper into the design to bring it to the next level.